MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -TargetedUsersToProtect
-The TargetedUsersToProtect parameter specifies the users that are included in antiphishing protection when the EnableTargetedUserProtection parameter is set to $true.
+The TargetedUsersToProtect parameter specifies the users that are included in user impersonation protection when the EnableTargetedUserProtection parameter is set to $true.

 This parameter uses the syntax "DisplayName;EmailAddress".